 You may be lucky enough to come across hatching sea turtles while walking along the beaches of Barbados – they are a favorite nesting ground for both the hawksbill and leatherback turtles!

 Hawksbill turtles nest on the beaches of Barbados from May to October each year, while leatherback turtles nest between February and July.
 Hatchlings usually emerge between 6 pm and 6 am.

 Only 1 in 1000 hatchlings survive to maturity, so you can’t help but root for them as they are released onto the sand and begin their journey into the ocean.
 It’s incredible to witness!

-Sadly, sometimes the baby sea turtles get confused by the restaurants’ lights along the shore and head there instead of the ocean (they are meant to follow the moon).
+Sadly, the baby sea turtles sometimes get confused by the restaurants’ lights along the shore and head there instead of the ocean (they are meant to follow the moon).